 What Equipment Do I Need?

-Obviously a macro lens is the ideal solution.
+Obviously, a macro lens is an ideal solution.
 Typically these lenses are moderate telephotos that can focus down to a 1:1 ratio.
-This is known as life sized and is the true definition of macro.
-However, you don’t have to shoot true macro if you don’t have a suitable lens, just use one that has a short closest focussing distance.
+This is known as life-sized and is the true definition of macro.
+However, you don’t have to shoot true macro if you don’t have a suitable lens, just use one that has a short closest focusing distance.

 Not everyone has a macro lens or the money to buy a macro lens.
-If you are at home waiting for an Amazon delivery you can add either close up lenses, reversing rings or extension tubes to that delivery.
-For those with a little more cash to splash you can also look at extension bellows.
+If you are at home waiting for an Amazon delivery you can add either close-up lenses, reversing rings, or extension tubes to that delivery.
+For those with a little more cash to splash you can also look at the extension bellows.

-Reversing rings allow you to turn a lens around and mount it “backwards” on the camera.
-For reasons due to physics this magnifies the scene to give you a macro image.
+Reversing rings allow you to turn a lens around and mount it “backward” on the camera.
+For reasons due to physics, this magnifies the scene to give you a macro image.

 Extension tubes move the lens and camera further apart, again magnifying the image.
 For the latter two, you will lose auto exposure and autofocus.